Lyall/RE5Fix/README.md

 # RE5Fix
-This is DLL hook that fixes various issues with Resident Evil 5 relating to ultrawide support and more.
+This is DLL hook that fixes various issues with Resident Evil 5 relating to ultrawide support and more. <br />
+This fix has been created for and tested with [**RE5 QOL Fixes**.](https://steamcommunity.com/sharedfiles/filedetails/?id=1533171339)<br />
+It may not work on other version until I have implemented signature scanning.

 ## Features
 ### General
-- FOV adjustment.
+- FOV adjustment (WIP).
 - Uncap FPS.
 - Remove yellow colour filter.
 - Adjust shadow quality.